ChamiLamelas/hitme-grading/README.md

 ## Vulnerabilities

 This CLI version has similar vulnerabilities as the website version used up to spring 2023.
 For example, a TA could mark 20 students as done if they wish (including those they did not actually grade).
+Furthermore, anyone with knowledge of these commands and the TA setup (i.e. updating the proper `PATH` on Halligan) could go in and start causing chaos (running `hitme`, `markdone`, etc.).
 To combat this (unlike the old version) the simple solution, the CLI version logs all write operations to the database in case future investigation is necessary.

+To patch the second problem of locking out other people could be handled by adding a full TA list to `config.toml` and making sure only those people can run any of the scripts (e.g. `hitme`, `markdone`, etc.).

 It has the additional vulnerability of `swap` which means they could keep swapping out students they do not want to grade.
 However, the new student they get is also random.